409H/LetsMakeSlackSafe/README.md

 | `+update` 	| `COMMAND Updated domains: 2,141` 	| Updates the blacklist of domains provided by ESD   	|

 ## What does it do?

+This is not the finished piece - still working on it!
+Currently it's protecting the users who are running it with their legacy token.
+I'm looking at putting it into a Slack app to run it on behalf of all users automatically so every user is protected.
+If an admin is running it, then all public channels will be protected.

 - [x] Disables use of people using Slackbot to remind channels.
 - [x] Disables people from sending messages as anyone through the open legacy tokens api.